Living with Diabetes program

 You’ll be dropped from the program and will lose your medication discounts if you don’t complete 11 of the 12 class meetings or if you fail to respond to three consecutive follow-up communications from the RN-health coach or MTM pharmacist.

-Contact Kamal Singh, our MTM pharmacist, at 49-66833 if you have questions about the Living with Diabetes program.
+Contact Ellen Welch, wellness coordinator, at 45239 if you have questions about the Living with Diabetes program.